Book

 • The Importance of Resilience: The characters show how bouncing back from setbacks can be a powerful driver for success.

-• Emotional Intelligence: The depth of the characters’ relationships highlights the importance of understanding and managing emotions in any endeavor.
+• Emotional Intelligence: The depth of the characters’ relationships highlights the importance of understanding and managing emotions.

-• Long-Term Vision: The story spans decades, reminding creators of the importance of a long-term vision and the impact of decisions over time.
+• Long-Term Vision: The story spans decades, reminding creators of the importance of a long-term vision.

 Similar Books or Resources